lbeverly/docs/groups.md

 The simplest way to get up and running with access to your server is to:

 1. Browse to your Project in the ScaleFT Dashboard.
-2. Click "Link Group".
+2. Click "Link Group" from the "Permissions" tab.
 3. Enter `everyone` as the name of the Group.
-This will grant access to every user on your ScaleFT Yeam.
+This will grant access to every user on your ScaleFT Team.
 4. Check the `server_access` checkbox in order to grant the Users access to the servers in your Project.
 5. Optionally check the `server_admin` box in order to grant the Users